iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

     4. Click "Test All Motors" to start sending the 100% throttle commands.
     5. Power on the Vertiq Module, and wait for it to start playing the begin calibration song.
     6. Lower the Throttle % to 0% and click "Test All Motors."
 The module song should switch to the calibration-in-progress song.
-    7. Wait 5s, and then set the Throttle % to 10% and click "Test All Motors".
+    7. Wait about 5s, and then set the Throttle % to 50% and click "Test All Motors".
 The module should stop playing the calibration-in-progress song, indicating it completed calibration.
     8. Lower the Throttle % to 0% and click "Test All Motors."
-Confirm that the module plays the arming song.
+Confirm that the module plays the :ref:`arming song <arming_song>`.
 Note that if you have changed the arming parameters of the module from their default settings it may not arm on a 0% throttle command, see the :ref:`manual_advanced_arming` section of the Feature Reference Manual for more information.
     9. Try out different Throttle % settings to confirm the module spins when armed.
     10. Power cycle the module and check the Calibrated Protocol, high-end, and low-end duration settings in the Control Center as described in `Checking and Trimming Calibration with Control Center`_ to confirm the calibration was successful.